 -- Jessica Coburn Robinson

 The McKeen Corner Store, bearing the date 1790 on its gable, stood empty for several years.
 Today it falls under the stewardship of the Keswick Ridge Historical Society and has been relocated to a small lot alongside the Keswick Ridge Superior School.
-It is undergoing significant repair.
-The Society is currently considering suitable uses for it in order to restore its status as an important fixture of this community, for many years to come.
+It is currently being extensively renovated to become a part of the Keswick Ridge Historical Society Museum.

-The Buildings and Facilities Committee, currently chaired by Dan Nicholson, has been engaged in renovation and restoration.
+The Buildings and Facilities Committee, for many years headed by Ralph Stevenson, and currently chaired by Dan Nicholson, has been engaged in renovation and restoration.
 This process is continuing as fund-raising efforts bear fruit.
 Here's how the store looked in September of 2015:

-And here it is in October of 2019.
+And here it was in October of 2019.

 In September of 2020, Tom Egers broke ground for the foundation of the new shed.
 On November 30, Adam Kelly began the framing.
 To see what's happened to the exterior so far, click here [click on each image, to see the next step].

 And to see some of what's been happening inside, after the building was closed in, try here.